 Salmon and the sweetness of peas are the perfect match for a quick and delicious meal.
 The salmon is roasted skin-side up to keep the fish moist.
-Spicy radishes sweeten and soften during cooking, turning slightly sweet.
-The browned butter, mustard and capers coat the peas and plump radishes in a savory lip-smacking sauce, and the white miso provides a deep rich flavor.
-If there’s no miso substitute with a splash of soy sauce.
+Spicy radishes soften during cooking, turning slightly sweet.
+The browned butter, mustard, and capers coat the peas and plump radishes in a savory lip-smacking sauce, and the white miso provides a deep rich flavor.
+If there’s no miso, substitute with a splash of soy sauce.

-• 2 bunches radishes with fresh greens (about 1 pound), greens removed and set aside, radishes, rinsed, trimmed and halved
+- 2 bunches radishes with fresh greens (about 1 pound), rinsed, trimmed, and halved, greens set aside

-2. On a rimmed baking sheet, coat salmon with 2 tablespoons oil, season lightly with salt and pepper and arrange skin-side up.
-Roast until fish is just opaque throughout and cooked to medium, 8 to 10 minutes.
+- On a rimmed baking sheet, coat salmon with 2 tablespoons oil, season lightly with salt and pepper, and arrange skin-side up.
+Roast until fish is just opaque throughout and cooked to medium, 8-10 minutes.

-3. Meanwhile, in a large nonstick skillet, melt 1 tablespoon butter and remaining 2 tablespoons oil over medium-high.
-Add halved radishes (not leaves), season with salt and pepper and cook, stirring occasionally, until golden and slightly softened, about 7-8 minutes.
+- Meanwhile, in a large nonstick skillet, melt 1 tablespoon butter and remaining 2 tablespoons oil over medium-high.
+Add radishes, season with salt and pepper, and cook, stirring occasionally, until golden and slightly softened, about 7-8 minutes.

-4. Add 1 cup water, the peas, capers, miso and mustard, and cook, stirring to dissolve the miso and mustard, until peas are tender, 3 to 4 minutes.
+- Add 1 cup water, the peas, capers, miso, and mustard, and cook, stirring to dissolve the miso and mustard, until peas are tender, 3-4 minutes.

-5. Add remaining 2 tablespoons butter and simmer until a light sauce forms, about 2 minutes.
-Season with salt and pepper and stir in radish leaves and dill or parsley.
+- Add remaining 2 tablespoons butter and simmer until a light sauce forms, about 2 minutes.
+Season with salt and pepper, and stir in radish leaves and dill or parsley.

 - Place vegetables onto a shallow platter and place salmon flesh side up on top of vegetables.
 Spoon pan sauce on top of the salmon and serve warm.